Anticipated Inflation

 Applied Microeconomics

-Using microeconomic theory and data to answer real-world questions about households, firms, and policy with credible causal inference.
+The use of microeconomic theory and data to answer real-world questions about households, firms, and policy.

 Apprenticeship